 - Once the milk comes to the boil, remove from the heat and stir in the custard powder mixture.

-- Return to a low heat and stir continuously until the custard is thick.
+- Return to low heat and stir continuously until the custard is thick.
 The custard must not be runny.
 It will be thick enough when it leaves a trail as you draw a spoon through it (image 3).

 Assemble the black forest trifle